 3-1-1 Liquid Bag

 Are you familiar with the 3-1-1 liquids rule?
 According to the TSA, you can bring liquids, gels, aerosols, pastes, and creams in your carry-on bag in one quart-sized clear bag.
 However, note that you must put the liquids in travel-sized containers, bottles, or pouches of 3.4 oz or less per item.
-In short, what needs to go in TSA bins is the 3-1-1 liquid bag.
+In short, the 3-1-1 liquid bag is what needs to go in TSA bins.

 Exception: Other Liquids